 In order to qualify for summer housing, residents must be registered for the fall term (or be completing graduation requirements during the summer).

 In addition to fall registration, you must fulfill one of the following requirements:

 - Be enrolled in summer session 1, 2, or the full 8-week session, or an approved academic requirement

 - Be employed on-campus and have provided the form verifying that you will be working 20 or more hours per week

 - The Employment Verification form is located here

 - Be a student-athlete in a supervised off-season workout program verified by the Athletic Director

 - All requirements and verification must be received and approved before students will be allowed to move into summer housing.

-Summer 2018 Housing Applications are currently open on Goldlink.
-If you are a new, incoming student and wish to live on campus the summer before your first full academic year at Missouri Western please contact Residential Life at (816) 383-7100.
+Summer Housing Application opens mid Spring on Goldlink.
+Watch your email and flyers posted in your residence hall for more information.
+If you are a new, incoming student and wish to live on campus the summer before your first full academic year at Missouri Western please contact Housing and Residence Life at (816) 383-7100.